 I noticed that in the area I live in now has a very large Russian community and that they have several stores.
-I visited a couple of them and luckily stumbled upon one of them that actually had fresh bread lying in shelves warm and smelling as wonderful as I was used to in the past.
+They call them European stores.
+I visited a couple of them and luckily stumbled upon one of them that actually had fresh bread.
+They were lying on shelves warm and smelling as wonderful as I was used to from my German days.
 After bagging up 3 of them it was time to rush home to get them sliced and see if they taste as good as they smell.

 It was amazing!
-This was a lucky find and shows that my search should not only be centered around German things.
+This was a lucky find and shows that my search should not only be centered around German places.

-I ended up freezing 2 of them and put the slices frozen in the toaster and they taste fresh each time.
+I ended up freezing 2 of them.
+When I am ready, I put the slices frozen in the toaster and they taste fresh each time.

-In many areas, you will not find anything at all and I also have a solution that worked well for me in the past.
+In many areas, you will not find anything at all.
+There is also a solution that worked well for me in the past.
 I baked it myself.
 Yes, I found a fairly easy way that makes a good loaf and does not take forever.
 You can order the ingredients online and whip up a loaf in no time.

-Stay tuned for the next post where I show how you can still get a fresh loaf with a bit of work.
+Stay tuned for the next post where I show how you can still get fresh German-style bread with a bit of work.